bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 We then draw the top card, observe that it is a $3\spadesuit$, and see if we can reason about which deck is likely to be the one we are holding.
 We choose such a small, simple system because it is easy to intuit the answers without the math.
 This intuition can provide a scaffold for understanding the mathematics, which can be used in more complex examples where one *doesn't* have a strong intuition.
 It is therefore worth going through at least one example in detail.

 To begin, we need to assign the probabilities of the four cases *prior* to the data.
-Given total ignorance of which deck was chosen— we know that there are 4 possibilities but have no idea about anything more about the selection process —  we assign equal probabilities to the four cases[^equal]
+Given total ignorance of which deck was chosen-- we know that there are 4 possibilities but have no idea about anything more about the selection process --  we assign equal probabilities to the four cases[^equal]

 $$\begin{aligned}
 P(E_1)&=&1/4 \\